Louis-CharlesBiron/canvasDotEffect/readme.md

     {
         ...

-    // Drawing the connections between dots, and styling them with an updated version of PROFILE1 CanvasUtils.drawDotConnections(dot, RenderStyles.PROFILE1.updateStyles(
+    // Drawing the connections between dots, and styling them with an updated version of render's profile1 and a custom lineType
+    CanvasUtils.drawDotConnections(dot, render.profile1.updateStyles(
             Color.rgba(255, 0, 0, CDEUtils.mod(1, ratio, 0.8)), // updating the color to a dynamically shaded red
             4,   // updating the lineWidth to 4px
-        null,   // not updating the lineJoin
-        null,   // not updating the lineCap
-        [5] // updating the lineDash to 5px
+            [10] // updating the lineDash to 10px
-        )
-    )
+        ),
+        0, // no radius padding
+        Render.LINE_TYPES.CUBIC_BEIZER // using a default beizer curve )

     }